Association for Financial Markets in Europe

 6 Jul 2020

-Their ask — The Associations request a nine-month implementation delay after product governance rules take effect.
+Message — The Associations request a nine-month implementation delay after product governance rules take effect.
 They argue firms need time to update client profiles and source ESG data, citing significant data availability issues.
 They also seek clarity that ESG assessments should only apply to products with sustainable objectives.123

-How it helps them — This would give them more time to upgrade IT systems and avoid clashing with other 2021 regulatory deadlines.45
+Why — This would give them more time to upgrade IT systems and avoid clashing with other 2021 regulatory deadlines.45

-Who loses — Investors seeking ESG products face continued uncertainty about which investments meet sustainability preferences.6
+Impact — Investors seeking ESG products face continued uncertainty about which investments meet sustainability preferences.6

 Finance industry urges nine-month delay for ESG rules